Pike fishing – How to catch Pike

-Pike are cold blooded just like other fish.
-In the winter cold, they become less active and their metabolism slows down.
-For the angler this simply means they eat less.
-Add in poor weather conditions and flooding, Pike fishing can be a real challenge.
+Pike are cold blooded creatures.
+In the winter their metabolism slows down and they become less active, for the angler this means they eat less.
+Pike fishing can be a real challenge when you add in poor weather conditions and flooding.

-After spawning in February to May, a summer of feeding and regaining their strength, make the Pike strong, fit and healthy for the winter.
-Catching a Pike at it’s peak, when conditions favour the fish and not the man, is when the Pike angler has his best sport.
-This is when a fish on the bank is an achievement.
+After spawning in February to May, a summer of feeding regaining their strength and condition make the Pike strong, fit and healthy for the winter.
+A Pike angler has his best sport when catching a Pike at it’s peak, this is when a fish on the bank is a real achievement.
 [Top…]

 Pike the hunters

-Pike are ambush predators, they will hang almost motionless in the water.
-As if holding their breath, with a fixed gaze on their target, the Pike will accelerate from nought to caught in a split second.
-They grasp and then swallow their prey whole.
+Pike are ambush predators.
+They will hang almost motionless in the water, as if holding their breath, with a fixed gaze on their target.
+The Pike will accelerate from nought to caught in a split second, grasping and swallowing their prey whole.

 In the cold water of winter, the Pike’s digestive process is much slower.
 A Pike may only feed once a week or perhaps even less if conditions are very bad.
-A healthy Pike can easily go without food for a month, if floods come or the weather is freezing, a Pike can wait it out.
+When floods come or the weather is freezing, a healthy Pike can wait it out easily going without food for a month.
 [Top…]

 Pike are common